Akira (given name)

 Akira (あきら, アキラ) is a given name present in a few languages.
-It is a unisex Japanese given name that is predominantly used for males.
+It is a unisex, but predominantly male Japanese given name.
 There are several kanji for Akira.

 Written forms

 In Japanese there are many alternative ways to write the name Akira in kanji.
 This is not an exhaustive list.
 A popular kanji is 明 (the combination of the two different characters 日 = sun and 月 = moon) which means "the light coming from the sun", "sunlight and moonlight", "bright", "intelligent", "wisdom" or "truth".
 Though Akira is generally used to name males, sometimes it can be a female name as well.